Universal topological quantum computing via double-braiding in SU(2) Witten-Chern-Simons theory: Introduction

 \section{Introduction}

-Topological quantum computing is an approach to building a fault-tolerant quantum computer using some quasi-particles in two dimensions, called anyons.
-The physical systems that host anyons are 2-dimensional topological phases of matter.
-Topological phases are gapped quantum phases that go beyond Landau's theory of symmetry breaking and local order parameters; instead, they obey a new order called topological quantum order \cite{wen1990topological}.
+Topological quantum computing is an approach to building a fault-tolerant quantum computer using certain quasi-particles, called anyons, in two dimensions.
+The physical systems hosting anyons are 2-dimensional topological phases of matter.
+Topological phases are gapped quantum phases which go beyond Landau's theory of symmetry breaking and local order parameters; instead, they obey a new order called topological quantum order \cite{wen1990topological}.
 Such phases exhibit several remarkable properties including robust ground state degeneracy depending on the topology of the underlying system, long-range entanglement, protected gapless edge modes, fractionalized quasi-particle excitations, and exotic exchange statistics.
 The robustness of the ground/excited state space provides an ideal place to store quantum information as logical qubits.
 Braiding of anyons, a process of adiabatically interchanging anyons, induces a unitary transformation on the state space.
 These unitary transformations remain unchanged under local deformations of the braiding world-lines, and hence serve as logical quantum gates.
-This method of encoding and manipulating information in global degrees of anyons is called topological quantum computing \cite{freedman2002modular, kitaev2003fault}, and it has the advantage of achieving fault-tolerence at the `hardware' level.
+This method of encoding and manipulating information in global degrees of anyons is called topological quantum computing \cite{freedman2002modular, kitaev2003fault}, and it has the advantage of achieving fault tolerance at the `hardware' level.
+This is an active area of research both theoretically and experimentally.
+See \cite{nayak2008non, wang2010topological} for a comprehensive review.
+For some more recent progress on this area, see, for instance, \citep{aghaee2024interferometric, aghaee2023inas, minev2024realizing, nakamura2020direct, xu2024non, wu2023simulating, zhan2022universal}, and references therein.